danielrsmith/reviews/_posts/2018-11-05-owc-thunderbolt-3-dock.md

 ## Cons
 * Cost - this one isn't priced for everyone to have.
-* There is a slight whine when plugging in a bus powered device in the back USB ports (OWC is currently working on this with me)
+* There is a slight whine when plugging in a bus powered device in the back USB ports (OWC is currently working on this with me)^

 <br/><br/>